Amantini1997/FromUbuntu/AIN/Lectures.md

 Now, there are 2 approaches to this problem:
 - you are optimistic, and you hope the result will be the best (**maximax**), so the output of a\* would be the max value among the best values for each s<sub>a</sub>;
     > in this case, argmax(5, 7);
-- or, if the there is a risk in getting the lowest score action (to say, the agent risks its life, or something very bad is related to it), you the best score among the worst ones for each action (**maximin**)
+- or, if the there is a risk in getting the lowest score action (to say, the agent risks its life, or something very bad is related to it), you pick the best score among the worst ones for each action (**maximin**)
     > in this case, argmax(4, 3);

 <br>